Green Mansions (film): Plot

-Abel decides it is time for him to return to the natives.
+Abel decides to return to the natives.
 He tells Runi of how Rima saved him, but neither he nor Kua-ko believe him.
-He quickly realizes that Kua-ko killed his brother and placed the blame on Rima, but is tied up.
-After a bravery test (withstanding bee and wasp stings without making a sound), Kua-ko and the natives make ready to enter the forest and kill Rima.
+He quickly realizes that Kua-ko killed his brother and placed the blame on Rima.
+After a bravery test, Kua-ko and the other natives make ready to enter the forest and kill Rima.

-Abel escapes and warns Nuflo and Rima, and together they escape to Riolama, where Nuflo tells Abel that he cannot return to the village because he caused a massacre.
-He managed to help Rima and her mother, and promised to take care of Rima, but was ashamed at his part in the massacre.
-Rima overhears, and curses Nuflo.
-She then rushes down to Riolama, where she faints in the heat.
+Abel escapes and warns Nuflo and Rima, and they escape to Riolama, where Nuflo tells Abel that he cannot return to the village because he caused a massacre.
+He helped Rima and her mother, and he promised to take care of Rima, but he was ashamed at his part in the massacre.
+Rima overhears and curses Nuflo.
+She then rushes to Riolama, where she faints in the heat.
 Abel follows and takes her to safety.
-When she awakens, Abel tells her how he has come to love her, and Rima does also, having only come to decipher her strange feelings and now recognizing them as love for him.
+When she awakens, Abel tells her how he has come to love her, and Rima does also, having recently come to decipher her strange feelings as love for him.

 Rima steals away while Abel is asleep to go back to Nuflo and apologize, but when she finds him, the natives have burnt their home and he is nearly dead.
-She asks his forgiveness, and with his last words Nuflo tries to warn her of the natives.
-She quickly discovers for herself, and races through the forest to escape.
+She asks his forgiveness, and with his last words, Nuflo tries to warn her of the natives.
+She races through the forest to escape.
 Kua-ko burns the great tree where she has hidden.
 Meanwhile, Abel awakens and realizes what Rima has done.
 He quickly follows and finds Kua-ko, who teases that he killed her.
-The two fight into a stream, where Abel manages to drown Kua-ko.
+The two fight in a stream, where Abel drowns Kua-ko.

-Abel remembers a flower Rima told him of, which, if it disappears in one place, blossoms in another close by.
-He finds the flower, and not far off, Rima herself, who extends her hand.
+Abel remembers a flower Rima told him of, which, if it disappears in one place, blossoms in another.
+He finds the flower, and not far off, he sees Rima, who extends her hand.